haslamdb/sra-submission-tools/README.md

 ## Using the Scripts

-Our toolset includes scripts to streamline the SRA submission process, reducing manual steps and potential errors.
+this toolset includes scripts to streamline the SRA submission process, reducing manual steps and potential errors.

 ### Main Script: `sra_submission.py`